 - Actionable written recommendations with product links, measurements, and prioritized next steps

 For contractors and real estate agents, virtual design consultations offer a faster, lower-cost way to get design input at key decision points, whether before listing a home or midway through a renovation, without committing to a full-service engagement.
 That's exactly the gap YIDC's remote consultation model fills.
-Miriam Saadati works with homeowners, Airbnb hosts, contractors, and listing agents, providing guidance on everything from space planning to staging feedback, accessible wherever the client is located.
+Miriam Saadati works with clients across the board - from property owners and contractors to listing agents - providing guidance on everything from space planning to staging feedback, accessible wherever the client is located.

 That reach matters.
-The vast majority of renovating homeowners continue to hire professionals even as budgets tighten, and virtual consultations are making expert design advice accessible to clients who would previously have skipped professional help altogether.
+The vast majority of people renovating their spaces continue to hire professionals even as budgets tighten, and virtual consultations are making expert design advice accessible to clients who would previously have skipped professional help altogether.

 Sustainable Minimalism Meets Aging-in-Place Design